 Have Your Say: Sport Integrity Review

-Thanks to all those who took the time to have their say on our Sport Integrity Review.
-We’re now analysing submissions to help us understand the size and nature of any risks and issues with sport integrity in New Zealand.
+Thank you to everyone who took the time to have their say on our Sport Integrity Review.
+We have now analysed all the submissions to help us understand the size and nature of any risks and issues with sport integrity in New Zealand.

 New Zealanders like to think we have a reputation for good sporting behaviour – we play hard, but fair.
 We strive to uphold the values of sport, whether celebrating Olympic medals, or supporting participation.
 This love of sport provides many benefits for individuals, communities and the nation, and because of that, sport is highly valued.

 However, the integrity of sport is increasingly threatened both globally and here in New Zealand by issues such as match-fixing, corruption, doping, and abusive behaviour.